 Ginder-Vogel’s research seeks to define the fundamental biogeochemical processes controlling the dynamics of nutrients and contaminants aqueous and near-surface environments.
 His research combines field-based experiments with simplified lab-based experiments to reveal the dominant biogeochemical mechanisms affecting element mobility in environmental systems.
 He uses traditional spectroscopy and microscopy methods, as well as state-of-the-art methods like synchrotron radiation-based X-ray microscopy, spectroscopy, and diffraction techniques.
 Also Civil and Environmental Engineering.

 Hurley, James P. — Associate Professor and Director, Environmental Health Division, Wisconsin State Laboratory of Hygiene

 Research interests include chemical limnology, mercury in the environment, natural organic matter, nutrient cycling in lakes and rivers, Great Lakes research, bioaccumulation of toxic contaminants, chemical interactions at the sediment-water interface.
-Also Civil and Environmental Engineering, Environmental Toxicology Graduate Program, Limnology and Marine Science, and Wisconsin State Laboratory of Hygiene.
+Also Civil and Environmental Engineering, Environmental Toxicology Graduate Program, Freshwater and Marine Sciences, and Wisconsin State Laboratory of Hygiene.

 Karthikeyan, K. G. — Associate Professor